Link Shell Extension

 • With Vista & Windows7 the column handler in explorer, providing the reference count, does not work, since Microsoft deprecated the interfaces with respect to this functionality.

-License The Link Shell Extension is provided as is.
+• This program is provided as is.
 See license.txt from this distribution for legal issues.

 Contact / Donations Bug reports, or feature requests send to Hermann Schinagl..